How Ethernet Switches Work: MAC Address Learning and Frame Forwarding

 - Your Wi-Fi router includes a built-in switch to connect wired devices (e.g., smart TVs, gaming consoles).

-- The first time your laptop communicates with a printer, the switch floods the frame.
+- Example: The first time your laptop communicates with a printer, the switch floods the frame.
 Subsequent prints are unicast.

 - Large offices use managed switches to segment traffic (e.g., separating HR and Finance departments).